asitos/admin-dashboard/README.md

 - live at: https://asitos.github.io/admin-dashboard/

 ## purpose & themes
-- a practice project (originally from The Oding Project exercises).
+- a practice project (originally from The Odin Project exercises).
 - a showcase of:
     - admin dashboard layout and desgin
     - css grid & flexbox layouts